Siapas-Laboratory/pyBehavior/README.md

 ```

-where `setup1` is the hypothetical name of the setup you just created through the gui.
+where `setup1` is the hypothetical name of the setup you just created.
 You will only see `port_map.csv` if you are interfacing with a national instruments card.
-This contains the names you assigned to the ports in the GUI as well as whether or not they should be treated as a digital input. `rpi_config.yaml` will only appear if you are using a ratBerryPi and contains relevant information for interfacing with the pi.
+This contains the names you assigned to the ports in the GUI as well as whether or not they should be treated as a digital input. `rpi_config.yaml` will only appear if you are using a [ratBerryPi]() and contains relevant information for interfacing with the pi.
 The `protocols` sub-directory is empty at first but is where you should put files with code for behavioral protocols you would like to run on the setup (see [Creating a New Protocol](#creating-a-new-protocol)). `gui.py` is where you will build the gui for the setup.
 It should have some version of the following starter code already in it:

 ```
 from pyBehavior.gui import *